strimzi/strimzi.github.io/_posts/2020-02-14-creating-doc-assemblies.md

            └── proc-oauth-server-config.adoc
  ````

-The concepts files are prefixed with *con* and the procedures with *proc* to distinguish them.
+The concept files are prefixed with *con* and the procedures with *proc* to distinguish them.
 (A reference file gets a *ref*.)
 The concepts files provide context and an overview of what Oauth 2.0 is and how it operates.
 The split between the files is where the content naturally moves on to a new topic.
 Procedures describe a specific task related to Oauth 2.0.
 It might help to think of each of these files as representing a title in the table of contents.

 With my draft content written, I added the modules to the assembly.
 I created a symlink to `../modules/oauth` from `assemblies/oauth` to make it easier to navigate related content in Atom, but also to simplify the includes for the content I added to the assembly: